Clinical Psychology @ City College

 About the Program

-The aim of the Doctoral Program in Clinical Psychology is to train general clinical psychologists who are competent to work with mental health problems on all levels, from the individual to the community.
+The aim of the Clinical@City Doctoral Program in Clinical Psychology is to train general clinical psychologists who are competent to work with mental health problems on all levels, from the individual to the community.
 This aim is implemented through training in theory, research and practice, which includes assessment, diagnosis, individual, family, and group psychotherapy.
 Students are trained to work with children, adolescents, and adults, as well as with community groups and agencies.
-Students are offered a full program of studies in these areas as well as the opportunity to concentrate in areas of particular interest.

-The program is fully accredited by the Commission on Accreditation of the American Psychological Association (APA).
+The program is accredited by the Commission on Accreditation of the American Psychological Association (APA).
+Questions related to the program's accreditation status should be directed to the Commission on Accreditation:

 City College of New York